sukulent/namefix/README.md

 Firstly, these flags are checked:
 - If help flag is set, show help and exit.
 - If version flag is set, show version and exit.
-- If to-ascii flag is set, convert the provided string to ASCII and exit.
+- If to-ASCII flag is set, convert the provided string to ASCII and exit.
 Does not replace spaces or periods.

 Than for each file provided:
 - Fail if the file does not exist (if ignore-errors flag is not set)